rayrwang/pycheck/README.md

 # Checkers-AI

-(Program is still work in progress)
+(Program is still a work in progress)
 This program implements a checkers game and a computer opponent.

 Required modules: graphics.py